The Flower Moon In Sagittarius Is Here — It's Time To Open Your Heart

 AdvertisementADVERTISEMENT

-Later in the day, at 4:30 p.m.
-Eastern Time, romantic Venus enters Gemini.
+Later in the day, at 8:30 p.m.
+GMT, romantic Venus enters Gemini.
 This planetary shift will add a lighter and playful energy to the evening.
-Due to this placement's social and witty nature, we’ll want to share our full moon experiences with those we care about.
-Utilize this time to talk about passion projects, relationship goals, career aspirations, and your hopes for the future.
+Due to this placement’s social and witty nature, we’ll want to share our full moon experiences with those we care about.
+Utilise this time to talk about passion projects, relationship goals, career aspirations and your hopes for the future.
 Expressing heartfelt sentiments and desires will set off your intentions.
-You might even get sage wisdom or advice on how to start these endeavors or partnerships from confidants, friends, colleagues, and family.
+You might even get sage wisdom or advice on how to start these endeavours or partnerships from confidants, friends, colleagues and family.

 This full moon is also an opportune time to discuss emotions.
 Be ready to share your feelings and to hear from others.
 You’ll be surprised by how much people have to offer and give.
 In return, try to match the energy you’re being shown through acts of kindness.
 You will be amazed by the capacity you and others have if you are ready to receive and share instead of taking.
 There are no limits to the depths of our hearts now.